January 30, 2017

 Failing to Check AFUE Ratings

 Many of the latest furnaces are labeled as energy-efficient units.
 Keep in mind, however, that energy-efficient furnaces are not made equal.
 The higher the AFUE rating a unit has, the more efficient it is in terms of energy consumption.
-If your budget permits, try to go for units that have an AFUE rating of 90% or higher to maximise your energy savings.
+If your budget permits, try to go for units that have an AFUE rating of 90% or higher to maximize your energy savings.

 Forgetting to Gauge the Size of Your Home

 The size of your home plays a direct role in the size of the furnace you should be purchasing.
-Buying and installing a smaller furnace in a large home can lead to your furnace frequently firing up and powering down in an effort to maintain your preferred temperature.
+Buying and installing a smaller furnace in a large home can lead to your furnace frequently firing up and powering down to maintain your preferred temperature.
 Not only does this lead to higher energy bills, but it also shortens the service life of your new furnace.

 Installing Your New Furnace Yourself

 You may be the “DIY whiz” of your family, but it doesn’t mean you should attempt to install your new furnace yourself.
-Proper installation is vital towards energy-efficient performance.
+Proper installation is vital for energy-efficient performance.
 A poorly installed unit can cut your furnace’s energy efficiency by over half.
 Additionally, improper installation can be a significant safety risk to you, your family, and your home.
-As such, it’s best to leave installation to professional heating contractors like Capital Plumbing & Heating Ltd.
+As such, it’s best to leave the installation to professional heating contractors like Capital Plumbing & Heating Ltd.

 These are only a few of the mistakes you should avoid.
-Prior to finalizing your purchase, it’s a good idea to consult a professional contractor regarding your wants and needs.
+Before finalizing your purchase, it’s a good idea to consult a professional contractor regarding your wants and needs.
 A skilled contractor can easily provide you with a list of must-have features your new furnace should provide you and your family.